RobLoach/wren-bind/README.md

     #include "wren-bind.h"
     ```

-2. Define your modules with the `WrenModule` struct...
+2. Define your modules with the `WrenModule` struct:

     ``` c
     void FooBar(WrenVM* vm) {